dendisuhubdy/bcnn/README.md

 Created by Tsung-Yu Lin, Aruni RoyChowdhury and Subhransu Maji at UMass Amherst
 ### Introduction

-This repository contains the code for reproducing the results in ICCV 2015 paper:
+This repository contains the code for reproducing the results in B-CNN [ICCV 2015] and Improved B-CNN [BMVC 2017] papers:

 	@inproceedings{lin2015bilinear,
         Author = {Tsung-Yu Lin, Aruni RoyChowdhury, and Subhransu Maji},